-The two fundamental aspects of an IoT data market are: (1) offered \emph{pricing}\footnote{Pricing indicates monetary reward or incentives of any form in general, such as discount vouchers.}, and (2) device participation in the data trading process.
-An IoT device can be stimulated by the network to participate and share data of value.
-The stimulation is achieved by pricing signals that compensate the IoT device based on the data valuation and the cost of data privacy, with additional computational and communication costs.
-However, devices respond \emph{effectively} only at the right pricing signals that resolves their privacy concerns.
+\rv{As discussed, devices respond \emph{effectively} only at the right pricing signals that resolve their privacy concerns.
 In such terms, \emph{perfect data privacy} can be seen as a case of having data with \emph{infinite pricing}.
 Therein, a mild data privacy preference allows the market to adjust its pricing offers for the devices to join in the data trading, revealing a trade-off between data privacy and pricing.
-However, given the appropriate pricing signal for participation, the statistical properties of traded data over IoT networks raise fundamental challenges on the scope/impact of exploiting data trading mechanisms to realize IoT data market; particularly, by adding a different dimension to consider on data privacy, where one's data can be inferred (or learned) abusing other's data.
-This downplays the pricing offers and potential value of data during participation; hence, demanding a meticulous investigation on data privacy, pricing and participation to realize IoT data markets, which has been overlooked in the recent literature \cite{marjani2017big,saputra2019energy,liu2020privacy,vepakomma2021private}.
+However, given the appropriate pricing signal for participation, the statistical properties of traded data over IoT networks raise fundamental challenges on the scope/impact of exploiting data trading mechanisms to realize the IoT data market.
+Particularly by adding a different dimension to consider data privacy, where one's data can be inferred (or learned) by abusing other's data.
+This downplays the pricing offers and potential value of data during participation; hence, demanding a meticulous investigation of data privacy, pricing and participation to realize IoT data markets, which has been overlooked in the recent literature \cite{ghosh2018pricing, mao2019pricing, ding2022optimal, pandey2020crowdsourcing, pandey2022fedtoken, maddikunta2022incentive, marjani2017big,saputra2019energy,liu2020privacy,vepakomma2021private}.}